 If you have 40% of your portfolio in the stock market, and there’s a 40% drawdown in the stock market, which happens at least once every decade, you’re not sleeping very well at night during those turbulent times.
 If you have $400,000 in the markets, and your current portfolio has to last you for the rest of your life, watching 20% (in this case $200,000) of your wealth disappear overnight is not very SWAN-like, knowing that if the markets don’t recover, you’re likely going to have to go back to work.

-For real SWAN-like thinking, you need to have a portfolio large enough to kick off a stream of dividend income so that you don’t have to touch the capital.
+For real SWAN-like “never have to work again” thinking, you need to have a portfolio large enough to kick off a stream of dividend income so that you don’t have to touch the capital.
 And then, considering inflation, your portfolio needs to grow by at least the nominal level of inflation per year, because $100,000 in today’s income isn’t the same as $100,000 in tomorrow’s income.

 Here’s your 10-year income requirement, considering a $100,000 income requirement with a 1.5% inflation rate:

 It is possible to supplement your income by doing some casual work and earning a yearly income.
 That’s completely fine, and many people still do earn something even when they retire.
 But knowing that you MUST earn some dollars, isn’t a real SWAN-like number, because the question now is what happens if you don’t earn that level of income.
 You’re still worrying about money.
 That’s not exactly a never have to work again scenario.

 The SWAN number I’m speaking about assumes you have enough wealth that you don’t ever have to work again, that your assumed rate of return is low enough that you don’t have to worry about the markets, and that your income keeps up with inflation.
 So, in year 10, looking at the above chart, your portfolio needs to produce $114,339 in after-tax yearly income.